Tracing Memory: Masao Okabe in Conversation

 You have another work in the Sapporo International Art Festival this year, YUBARI MATRIX (1998-2014).
 Tell me about this work, and how do you see it relating to the Festival’s theme of ‘city and nature’?

-I was born in Hokkaido and I have witnessed Hokkaido’s modernization and development.
+I was born in Hokkaido and I have witnessed Hokkaido’s modernisation and development.
 Yokohama Port was opened to the world over 150 years ago: in 1854.
 Around this time, Hokkaido’s also became the centre for development in Japan, and thereafter a site of swift modernisation.
 In 1869, certain buildings were built to act as the centre for development, and this is now where the government of Sapporo City now exists.
 So that was the beginning of modernization for Hokkaido and also for Japan.
 Hokkaido was the experimental ground for Japan.

 The central theme for the Sapporo International Art Festival is ‘City and Nature’, and related to this is the idea of modernisation.
 The goldmines were central to the modernisation of this region, and they reflect and hold a great deal of the history of the city.
 I started the project of working and recording the mines by using frottage in 1990.
 There are many goldmines in this region, and many entrances to these mines.
 It was a huge industry.
 But I witnessed the end of this industry, and then the gradual decline of the industry, which is symbolized most obviously in the gradual decline of the mine entrances—these huge facilities now are represented by piles of rubble.